imSanko/Lusak.teck_website/README.md

-Starting with the readme file will be uploaded soon
+Things to be added to be soon